 A Discretionary Housing Payment will not count as income or capital when calculating your entitlement to means-tested benefits or Tax Credits.

 Your local authority will inform you of the changes in circumstances that you are required to report to them.

-There is no right to challenge a decision made by your local authority as the payments are awarded at their discretion.
 If you are not successful, you can apply again at the start of the next financial year, providing you are still entitled to housing benefit or the housing costs element of universal credit.